 Alongside this work I recently led a project entitled Dead but not forgotten: human remains from archaeological excavations in North-East England , which assessed how much human bone survives in contemporary collections from excavated Neolithic to medieval period sites in the North East of England (Northumberland, Tyne and Wear and County Durham).
 This was followed by an osteoarchaeological reassessment of the Early Bronze Age human remains in Tyne and Wear Museums, and a programme of radiocarbon dating for some of those remains, in order to refine our understanding of changing mortuary practices in the period.

-This Summer I am involved in excavations at Low Hauxley, Druridge Bay, Northumberland, exploring the remains of an Early Bronze Age burial cairn, in collaboration with Northumberland Wildlife Trust and Archaeological Research Services, Ltd. as part of the Rescued from the Sea project.
+I recently participated in excavations at Low Hauxley, Druridge Bay, Northumberland, exploring the remains of an Early Bronze Age burial cairn, in collaboration with Northumberland Wildlife Trust and Archaeological Research Services, Ltd. as part of the Rescued from the Sea project.
+I am working with ARS to produce the excavation report at present.

 I am a specialist advisor on prehistoric artifacts for The Cutting Edge, a project that draws together different sources of information about tools and weapons with sharp edges from collections held in Tyne and Wear Museums and combines existing information with new images of the artifacts.
 Images and other information will soon be available online for public access, enabling easy assessment of key parts of the collection for future research projects.